boluadunbarin/vpn/README.md

 - Privacy: VPNs mask one's ip address making it harder for websites to monitor one's online activity/ anonymous internet activity.
-Access content that is geographically based: if one wants to access services from another country.
+- Access content that is geographically based: if one wants to access services from another country.

+-VPNs can also shield you from cyber threats, safeguarding sensitive data.